Opera Mailbox Forensics- Complete Guide on Opera Analysis

 Opera Mailbox Forensics

-Checking the Hop: Hop of an email gives an estimation about the number of servers from which the message has been traversed to the receiver.
-The IP address of a domain can help to analyze if a proxy server has been used in between to forge the email header.
+• Checking the Hop: Hop of an email gives an estimation about the number of servers through which the message has traversed to the receiver.
+The IP address of a domain can help analyze if a proxy server has been used in between to forge the email header.

-Verifying the HTML Source: The HTML source of the email gives a clue about what tactics have been used by the suspect to get information from the victim.
-This generally helps to identity theft cases.
+• Verifying the HTML Source: The HTML source of the email gives a clue about what tactics have been used by the suspect to get information from the victim.
+This generally helps to identify theft cases.

 What are the Challenges Faced by the Forensic Investigator?